vanus-labs/docs/content/vanus-connect/connector-guides/source/aws-postgresql-cdc/setup.md

 # AWS-PostgreSQL

-This guide contains information required in setting up an Amazon PostgreSQL Source in Vanus Cloud.
+This guide contains information required in setting up an Amazon PostgreSQL Source in Vanus Connect.

 ## Introduction